Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

     * [h5py](http://www.h5py.org/)

 ### Project Creation
-First we need to clone this tutorial to your local machine by running the following command:
+First we need to clone this sample to your local machine by running the following command:

     git clone https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction.git